novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 This steps describe how to compile and install tensorflow from sources.
 The result of compiling tensorflow is a .whl package, containing everything needed to run tensorflow with python.
 This package can then be easily installed with pip.

-NOTE: Some Tensorflow .whl packages are already available for download.
+**NOTE:** Some Tensorflow .whl packages are already available for download.
 At the time of writing (12/03/2018), there isn't a package for CUDA 9.1 (which is the one installed in the cluster).
 Anyway, you should check first if there already a pre-compiled .whl package ([here](https://www.tensorflow.org/install/install_linux#the_url_of_the_tensorflow_python_package)), and if so, install from there.

 So let's start.
 We will use Anaconda Python 3.6 distribution.

+First, unload EVERYTHING and load ONLY the necessary modules:

+`$ module purge`
+`$ module load cmake gnu gnutools cuda anaconda/3.6`

 ### Dependencies